-BLTs are a classic American sandwich that feature lettuce, fresh sliced tomatoes, and lots of crispy fried bacon.
-They are typically served on toasted white bread with a thin spread of mayo.
+BLTs are a classic American sandwich with lettuce, fresh sliced tomatoes, and lots of crispy fried bacon.
+They are typically served on toasted white bread with a thin mayo spread.

-My BLTs are the best BLTs because I marinate my tomatoes in Italian seasonings, salt, pepper, olive oil, and balsamic reduction.
-The bread is lightly toasted and it is served with LOTS of big thick bacon, mayo, and romaine lettuce.
+My BLTs are the best because I marinate my tomatoes in Italian seasonings, salt, pepper, olive oil, and balsamic reduction.
+The bread is lightly toasted, and it is served with LOTS of big thick bacon, mayo, and romaine lettuce.

 This bacon, lettuce, and tomato sandwich is AMAZING.
-No kidding, this really is the best BLT recipe!
-Marinating the tomatoes in Italian seasoning and balsamic reduction adds so much extra flavor, and it only takes a few extra minutes to prepare.
-Thick sliced bacon brings a smoky, salty taste and fresh romaine lettuce is the leafy green that ties it all together.
+No kidding, this is the best BLT recipe!
+Marinating the tomatoes in Italian seasoning and balsamic reduction adds so much extra flavor, and it only takes a few additional minutes to prepare.
+Thick sliced bacon brings a smoky, salty taste, and fresh romaine lettuce is the leafy green that ties it all together.

 This super easy, delicious sandwich is going to be your go-to lunch all summer long!
-It’s simple to put together, full of flavor, and perfect for these sunny summer days.
+It’s simple to put together, flavorful, and perfect for these sunny summer days.

 Even though bacon, lettuce, and tomatoes have been around for ages, it wasn’t until relatively recently that someone thought to put them together into a sandwich.
 Around 1900 there is a recipe recorded in a cookbook that talks about a bacon, lettuce, and tomato sandwich that also included turkey.
 (Also good, but not the classic!)
 In the 20s there were a few recipes that were close, but most of them included pickles instead of tomatoes.